 Day 06: Bamboo – Sinuwa – Chhomrong – Jhinu – Kyumi

-Today is the day when we soak our tired body in the hot water from natural hot water spring in Jhinu.
-From Bamboo, we will trek to SInuwa, then to Chhomrong, and to Jhinu.
+Today is the day when we soak our tired bodies in the hot water from a natural hot water spring in Jhinu.
+From Bamboo, we will trek to SInuwa, then to Chhomrong, and Jhinu.
 After taking a hot water bath at Jhinu, we will trek to Kyumi.
 Overnight in Kyumi.